Aleigh Gambone: Boston Legacy

-National Women's Soccer League (NWSL) expansion team Boston Legacy announced on August 11, 2025, that the club had signed Gambone through 2027.
-She would join Frauen-Bundesliga club Nürnberg on loan before Legacy began play in 2026.
+National Women's Soccer League (NWSL) expansion team Boston Legacy announced on August 11, 2025, that the club had signed Gambone on a two-and-a-half-year contract.
+Before the Legacy began play, she finished the year on loan with Frauen-Bundesliga club 1.
+FC Nürnberg, making 14 league appearances.

+Gambone made her NWSL debut in the Legacy's inaugural game on March 14, 2026, starting and playing 70 minutes in a 1–0 defeat to reigning champions Gotham FC.
+On May 12, she scored her first NWSL goal to equalize in an eventual 2–1 win over the Orlando Pride.

 International career

 Gambone was called up to train and play friendlies with the United States youth national team at the under-18 and under-19 levels in 2017 and 2018.